 ‘80s Hairstyles and Makeup

 Seventhly, Texture and volume were dominant in the 1980s.
 Curly bangs, Shag Haircuts, Bowl Haircuts, Bubble Ponytails, Asymmetrical haircuts, and Mullet Haircuts can be one of the common examples of that time.
 Additively, ‘80s makeup was colorful and vibrant.
 The goal of the 80s makeup was not limiting yourself to applying anything on your face.
-Blue, purple, pink, blended colors, or muted colors were popular for eyeshadows.
-Full thick brows were an important part of the makeup.
+Blue, purple, pink, blended colors, or muted colors were popular for eyeshadows. .
+Also, full thick brows were an important part of the makeup.
 For blush, brilliant pink shades, and dark plums were popular.
 Furthermore, highlighting the cheekbones was really important.

 ‘90s Hairstyles and Makeup

 Lastly, when you think of the 1990s, it’s impossible not to think of the Friends TV show.
 It is absolutely enthroned in our hearts through comedy and fashion.
-The character of Rachel Green, played by Jennifer Aniston, has influenced and continues to influence so many people with her clothes, hairstyle, and make-up.
-Rachel Haircut is the most famous hairstyle in the 90s.
-Besides, makeup styles varied widely in the 90s.
-A darkish vibe, glossy look, no makeup look, and matte look can be examples.
-Darkish makeup includes metallic, dark eyeshadows and dark lipsticks such as burgundy, plum, and brown.
-Then, no makeup look only includes a little foundation, eyeliner, and nude lip tints.
+So,the character of Rachel Green, played by Jennifer Aniston, has influenced and continues to influence so many people with her clothes, hairstyle, and make-up.
+Rachel’s Haircut is the most famous hairstyle in the 90s.
+Also, style of the 90s Ponytail is also another way to rock your vibe with elegance.

 Moreover, blue eyeshadow was mostly used in 1990 such as blue pastels, metallic blue, etc.